jensjoh01/learning-journal/LJ-Code201.md

 ### Day 19
 Day 4 of project week, got quicksort and fisher yates 100%.
 Added code display to fisher yates which I'm pretty please with.
 Got everything stitched together and looking good.

+### Day 20
+Presentation day.
+Today we just got ready to present, went over it once more and then presented right after lunch.
+The presentation seemed to go well, I'm looking forward to watching the video to improve my public speaking.
+Now time to take a break and prepare for 301.